 Who says flower arrangements have to be limited to a vase?
 Create a modern table arrangement for your next holiday feast (Easter or Passover) using that one accessory that could very well double as a candleholder.
 In this video, Enjoy Flowers’ Head Florist Hernando Salazar uses a few spring florals for the chicest silver goblet centerpiece.
 Arrangement accessories make creating table decor a hobby that will keep you going back to your local arts and crafts store.
 Don’t throw away your excess petals, we’ll show you a savvy way to use them for any surface.
 Here are five steps to creating a romantic spring floral fling.

-(By the way, you can learn how to arrange flowers with an Enjoy Flowers DIY bouquet subscription.
+(By the way, you can learn how to arrange flowers.
 We send you the flowers, you follow our videos.
 Learn more here.)

 Flower Used In this Arrangement:

 - White Disbud

 Step 1: Layout Your Supplies And Remove Excess Leaves From The Stems

 Whether you are creating several arrangements or one large bouquet, before you start spiraling, make sure to have all your materials close to your working area.
 Gather a twist tie, a pair of gardening snippers, a glass of water, flower powder food and a silver or gold small goblet with a matching clear glass jewelry box (you’ll see how we use this toward the end of the video).
 If you don’t have a glass box, find something ornamental that can hold petals.
 Remove all the leaves from each stem, since the majority of the stems will be cut short enough to fit close to the rim of the goblet.

 Step 2: Add Water And Flower Food To The Your Chic Goblet